-In general, for didactic instruction, the CODM has two remediation periods.
-The summer remediation period will begin at a designated time prior to the start of the new academic year.
-The winter remediation period will begin at a designated time prior to the end of the winter break.
+In general, for didactic instruction, the CODM has custom remediation periods.
+Remediation periods are generally 2-4 weeks after the original reassessment and will require students to be removed from the clinic.
+Students that are remediating may also have other classes during this time.
 Remediation is considered to be a part of the regular educational process and, as such, the College will not charge additional fees or tuition for these periods.
 Students' participation in remediation will be arranged through the coordinated efforts of block faculty, Clinical Practice Team Leaders (as appropriate in clinical courses), and the respective Associate/Assistant Deans of Academic Affairs and/or Clinical Education and Patient Care.
 Attendance at remediation periods for students receiving a "no pass" is mandatory.

-Students must reach the standard achievement level on each reassessment during these periods in order to be eligible for promotion to the next academic year or graduation.
+Students must reach the standard achievement level on each reassessment during these periods to be eligible for promotion to the next academic year or graduation.
 Students who do not reach the standard achievement level on any reassessment during this time will have their academic status evaluated by the Assessment Team chaired by the Assistant Dean for Integrated Education and Assessment.

-The Reassessment grade of 'NP' is replaced when the student passes a Remediation Assessment.
+The Remediation grade of 'NP' is replaced with a 'P' when the student passes a Remediation Assessment.
 The transcript does not show a record of the student receiving a 'NP' on the reassessment once the student passes during remediation.